Molybdenum in Magnetically Shielded Rooms

 - Composition: Contains 99% molybdenum with trace elements.

-- Properties: Provides high strength and good thermal stability, with slightly improved mechanical properties compared to Mo-1 due to its composition.
+- Properties: Due to its composition, it provides high strength and good thermal stability, with slightly improved mechanical properties compared to Mo-1.

 - Applications: Used in more demanding structural applications where additional strength and stability are needed.